Gratitude, Happiness, and Saying “Thank You”

 - To my friend and skilled photographer Gregg Kelley for the purple cow photos.

-- To my super-talented designer Selena Robleto of Red Velvet Creative for the fun and lively graphic design.
+- To my talented designer Selena Robleto of Red Velvet Creative for the fun and lively graphic design.
 I appreciate your skill, efficiency, and generosity.

 - To my husband Michael, who forever endures and embraces in every way possible.